fdekeers/poketools/README.md

 Use this tool to automate the reset of stationary Pokémon, in order to shiny hunt them.
-It detects if the Pokemon is shiny by detecting the sound made by the shiny sparkles, and automates the game reset if not.
+It detects if the Pokémon is shiny by detecting the sound made by the shiny sparkles, and automates the game reset if not.
 The tool puts the Nintendo Switch in sleep mode when the Pokémon has been detected to be shiny,